hashgraph/hedera-hcs-s3-monitor-java/README.md

 In the card *Basic Settings* increase the `timeout` to `60 seconds` - on average decrypting sending and receiving feedback may take up 20 seconds.
 Make sure you select "Use a customer master key" in the radio menu and paste the kms ARN you created in the step above.
 It should look similar to this `arn:aws:kms:us-east-2:7xxxxxx:key/xxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxx`

-In the same card, select the role you defined in the previous section.
+OPTIONAL STEP: In the same card, select the role you defined in the previous section.
 There will be a link that will allow you to edit that role.
 Click on it and click through this sequence: `Attach policies > Create Policy > Json` On the resulting JSon editor you will see

 ```{
 {